tryton/tryton/trytond/doc/topics/access_rights.rst

 Button Rule
 -----------

-The ``ir.model.button`` can contain a list of rules which define how many different users must click on the button.
+The `Model Button <model-ir.model.button>` can contain a list of rules which define how many different users must click on the button.
 Each rule, for which the condition is met, must be passed to actually trigger the action.
 The counter can be reset when another defined button is clicked.

 Record Rule
 ===========

 The record rules are conditions that records must meet for the user to be granted permission to use them.
-They are defined by records of ``ir.rule.group`` which contains:
+They are defined by records of `Rule Group <model-ir.rule.group>` which
+contains:

     - The model the rule applies to.
     - The type of permissions to be granted.